LattePandaTeam/Docs/content/alpha_edition/get_started.md

 To get started, you will need the following hardware:

-* The supplied USB Type C wall adapter or other power supply (Please see the [Powering LattePanda Alpha][1] section for a list of methods to use to power on your LattePanda)
+* The supplied USB Type C wall adapter or other power supply ** Please see the [Powering LattePanda Alpha][1] section for other available methods to power on your LattePanda
 * Display cable (HDMI, eDP display)
 * Display (TV, monitor, or eDP display)
 * Input devices (Keyboard, mouse, etc.)
 * Boot Drive

 [1]: /content/alpha_edition/powering/

+!!! note
+    In some countries, the LattePanda Alpha comes without a wall adapter and has to be bought separately.

 !!! note
     If your device is the **LattePanda Alpha 800**, which comes without eMMC storage onboard, you will need a boot drive with an operating system installed on it.
 See the [Operating Systems][2] page for different acceptable media for booting the operating system of your choice and installation instructions.